johnshearing/iotaAirgappedClientServerWallet/README.md

 These smart contracts are executed on special distributed ledgers called blockchains.

 * Keeping Control of the Process
 We don't want our busy little accounting systems moving money, casting votes, or transceiving any kind of information without our explict knowledge and consent.
 This is why I have developed this [open source airgapped computer called the PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) to run our little accounting systems.
 This computer ensures that no information moves in or out of the accounting system without a human gatekeeper reviewing the content and explicitly granting permission to allow the transmission.
+Any computer can be used but is should be airgapped and physically secured to prevent tampering.

 * So much for the overview - back to the job of building our little bees.